The Beast from 20,000 Fathoms: Development

 The Beast destroys a lighthouse in the film.
 This entire sequence is directly based upon Ray Bradbury's "The Fog Horn".

 The film was first announced in the trades on July 30, 1951, as The Monster from Beneath the Sea, one of 16 titles the newly formed Mutual Films Corporation were readying for production.
 This appeared exactly a week after Ray Bradbury had his short story "The Beast from 20,000 Fathoms" published in The Saturday Evening Post, which was later anthologized under the title "The Fog Horn".
 During preproduction, in the spring of 1952, according to Ray Harryhausen, Dietz showed him an illustration of the monster from the Ray Bradbury story published the previous year.
 This story was about a marine-based prehistoric dinosaur that destroys a lighthouse.
 A similar sequence appeared in the draft script of The Monster from Beneath the Sea.
 During production, Bradbury visited his friend Harryhausen at the studio and was invited to read the script.
 When Bradbury pointed out to the producers similarities to his short story, they quickly bought the rights to his story.
 When Warner Bros. bought The Monster from Beneath the Sea from Mutual over a year later, they changed the film's title to match the story's title.
 Bradbury's name was used extensively in their promotional campaign.
 It also had an on-screen credit that read "Suggested by The Saturday Evening Post story by Ray Bradbury".

-Eugène Lourié, Harryhausen, and Robert Smith contributed to the screenplay, adapting it from producer Jack Dietz's initial draft.
-None of them were credited in this position within the film itself.
-A retrospective source indicated that Lourié had once said that a blacklisted screenwriter also worked on the film.
-It theorized that Robert Smith was that individual's pseudonym, and this is why Smith was only credited in the script.
-However, a screenwriter with that name is listed in the AFI catalog with credits dating back to 1945, two years before the Hollywood blacklist.
-According to historian Bill Warren, the uncredited blacklisted screenwriter was Daniel James, who worked on Lourié's The Giant Behemoth (1959) and Gorgo (1961) under the pen name Daniel Hyatt.
+Lou Morheim and Fred Freiberger received the sole on-screen screenplay credit, but the script began as producer Jack Dietz's initial treatment.
+Eugène Lourié wrote that he was given the responsibility "to get a playable screenplay in the shortest possible time" and that he worked with a friend "who for personal reasons chose not to be named" to craft "a storyline showing live characters and action."
+That draft was then delivered to producer Hal E. Chester to be polished by writers under contract to Mutual.

+Later accounts state that Lourié, effects director Ray Harryhausen, and writer Robert Smith contributed to subsequent drafts adapting Dietz's material; none were credited on screen.
+A copy of the shooting script held at the Margaret Herrick Library credits the screenplay to Louis Morheim and Robert Smith.
+Smith and Lourié continued to collaborate after Beast; in May 1954 the Los Angeles Times reported they had formed a company to produce Bottom of the World, a Jules Verne adaptation, with Smith preparing the script and Lourié to direct.

+Because Lourié had not named his collaborator, retrospective sources have assumed this was a blacklisted writer working during the HUAC hearings of the early 1950s.
+For this reason, film historian Bill Warren identified the uncredited writer as the blacklistee Daniel James, because of his later collaborated with Lourié on The Giant Behemoth (1959) and Gorgo (1961) under the pen name Daniel Hyatt.